 While it took me a while to get sober, it was ultimately my dad's death that indirectly got me on the recovery path and also started my journey to becoming a Sobriety & Mindset Coach.
 I am proud to say I have been sober since Aug 23, 2016.
 It took (and takes) a lot of intentional hard work and it was the best decision I could have ever made for myself.
 I am madly in love with the life I've created for myself and I know that life is only possible through sobriety.

 I began to understand the impact that beliefs and habits have on our daily lives and futures.
 I began to truly step into the great responsibility of owning and leading my life and believing that I can create the life I want.

 When I think about the roads my parents went down individually, it scares me to think how easily I could have followed in their footsteps.
-And I did, in my own ways, for a while, through disordered eating behaviours and alcohol use disorder.
+And I did, in my own ways, for a while, through disordered eating behaviours and alcohol addiction.
 But in practicing radical honesty with myself about what I wanted for my life, I decided to make different choices because I knew I deserved and was meant for more.